 You must be careful with the do not call laws.
 You must verify each phone number is not on the do not call list BEFORE you contact them.
 The last thing you want to do is end up in legal trouble.

-The amount of rejection you will experience with leads you buy will be high.
-Most MLM reps cannot handle this amount of rejection.
+The amount of rejection you will experience with leads you buy will be extremely high.
+Most MLM Reps cannot handle this amount of rejection.

 No Phone Script